open-source-lab-DFKI/bikerider/README.md

 OpenSourceLab App

-the structure of the Project is taken from the example project of mmir-starter-kit-ionic, that was developed by Aaron, this Project is based on ionic Framework v3
 ===========

-Experimental integration of the [MMIR framework][0] in [ionic][1] v3 (_typescript_).
+the structure of the Project is taken from the example project of mmir-starter-kit-ionic.This Project is based on ionic-v3 and Mmir Frameworks

 # Prerequisites